QuentinRa/blog.quentinra.dev/tools/latex/directives/lists.md

 ```

 and you can change ``itemize`` to `enumerate`
-in order to create an ordered list.
+to create an ordered list.